ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

 > service (like an internal tool your company uses) with a webhook.

 [Webhook](https://slack.com/intl/en-ca/help/articles/360041352714-Create-more-advanced-workflows-using-webhooks) is an
-auto-generated, unique URL that Slack provides for your Workflow to be triggered by POST'ing a JSON payload containing Workflow's variables to it:
+auto-generated, unique URL that Slack provides for your Workflow, so it can be triggered by POST'ing a JSON payload containing Workflow's variables to it:

 ```